10% OFF·Summer Direct-Booking Offer — code SUMMER10·ends 2026-06-30

 Departure times vary by season: 18:00 in summer, 17:00 in spring/autumn, and 16:00–16:30 in winter.
 The cruise is timed to catch peak sunset colors while on the water.

 Yes, it is family-friendly.
-Children under 6 sail free and ages 6–12 receive a discount.
+Infants 0-3 sail free and children 3–13 receive a 50% discount.
 The calm waters of the Bosphorus and the 2-hour duration make it comfortable for families.

 If the cruise is cancelled due to severe weather, you will be offered an alternative date or a full refund.
 Light rain or clouds do not typically cancel the cruise — and cloudy sunsets can actually be more dramatic.